 Photo credit: Andrew T. Creamer and Moisés Fernández

 I have a PhD in History from Brown University, where I graduated as a Mellon/ACLS fellow; a MA in Historical Studies from the New School for Social Research, where I was a Fulbright scholar; and two BAs in history and anthropology (both cum laude) from the Universidad Complutense of Madrid.
-I have published in the Journal of the History of Sexuality, the Latin American Research Review, and Encrucijadas, among others.
+I have published in Radical History Review, the Journal of the History of Sexuality, the Latin American Research Review, and Encrucijadas, among others.

 bottom of page